al-jabaal/al-jabaal/README.md

 ## 🧭 About

 I'm Hassan Al Jabaal — a cybersecurity practitioner and software engineer operating out of **Dar es Salaam, Tanzania**.
-As Founder and CTO of [ThunderByte Digital Solutions](https://thunderbyte.co.tz), I lead offensive and defensive security engagements while simultaneously building production-grade SaaS platforms serving the East African market.
+As Founder and CTO of [ThunderByte Technologies Limited](https://thunderbyte.co.tz), I lead offensive and defensive security engagements while simultaneously building production-grade SaaS platforms serving the East African market.

 My work spans the full stack: from Burp Suite sessions hunting IDOR chains and hardcoded AES keys in client-side JavaScript, to shipping multi-tenant SaaS products on Next.js 14 with PostgreSQL backends.
 I also share cybersecurity content to a growing audience under **Al Jabaal | Cyber Security** on TikTok and Instagram.